 When it comes to taxes, tracking your mileage is an important part of being a rideshare driver.
 If you are not tracking your miles, you are leaving money on the road.

 For example, you can easily put over 500 miles on your car for the week.
-That could translate to a $290 deduction each week, which adds up to over $15,000 through the year.
+Using the 2023 IRS mileage rate, that could translate to a $327.50 deduction each week, which adds up to over $15,000 throughout the year.
 That is massive!

 The cheapest way to keep track is manually; however, cheap does not equate to easy.
 You can buy a book or notebook and write down your mileage by the day in an IRS-compliant fashion.
 You must be disciplined to remember to do this every day.